 Is Advanced Revenue Management in NetSuite right for you?

-Every company will have to determine for itself whether an investment in a too like ARM can provide needed efficiency for revenue recognition processes.
+Every company will have to determine for itself whether an investment in a too like Advanced Revenue Management can provide needed efficiency for revenue recognition processes.
 To determine if this solution might be right for your organization, consider:

 - The complexity of your subscription-based offerings.
 Do you have multi-element revenue offerings (such as subscriptions, hardware, services, or other factors) that can complicate performance obligations?